aemam022/aemam.github.io/index.md

 ### Homophily
 Which speaker attributes could be useful to filter on ?
 We compute the homophily with respect to *gender*, *nationality* and *political party*.

-The homopholy estimate the similarity of connections in the graph with respect to the given attribute.
+The homophily estimate the similarity of connections in the graph with respect to the given attribute.

-Results of homopholy:
+Results of homophily:
 - gender: 0.225
 - nationality: 0.404
 - party: 0.321